Updated: Apr 12 2022

 “Newbies should take these opinions with a pinch of salt.”

 Cameras have, and always will be, incrementally better.
 Making direct comparisons about functionality is to entirely miss the point.
-Bad information and received wisdom abounds.
+Unfortunately, bad information and received wisdom abounds online.

 More often than not shooting with less speed is a good thing, not a bad thing.
+By that I mean you slowing down and considering your shots.
+Not slowing down the functions on the camera.
 Any value that a shot has stands and falls on the subject and the composition first and foremost.
-If you own a Sony camera I can assure you that you do not need faster auto focus.
+If you own a any Sony camera I can assure you that you do not need faster auto focus.
 It’s fit for purpose, and some!
-And, as for pixels, the very worst Sony camera very probably exceeds your needs, if you are starting out.
+And, as for pixels, the very oldest and least specified Sony Alpha camera very probably exceeds your needs, if you are starting out.
 Yes, more pixels are almost always better, but not required.
+And this applies to Nikon and Canon users too.

 “Well, that’s all well and good if you are a professional, but I don’t have a client, I only shoot for me.
 So I get it right in camera.”